Linda-404/witches-cauldron/README.md

 # Witches cauldron

 This is a cocktail drink site.
 Users can choose cocktails from a list and get detailed information on ingredients and instructions.
+I built this as my course assignment for Javascript frameworks, in my studies in front-end development.

 ## Description